Advocates Act, 1961 – FAQs on Lawyers’ Enrolment & Regulation

 -

-1. What is the primary object of the Advocates Act, 1961?
+1. What is the main purpose of the Advocates Act, 1961?

 -

-To establish the legal professions and legal education for all in India.
+To regulate the legal profession, enrol advocates, maintain discipline, and control legal education in India.

 -